Election of 1860 definition

 Primary Source Guide: The Election 1860

 Vue d’ensemble Douglas, and John Bell and is elected as the 16th president of the United .
-Many of them worked on large farms in the South.
+Constitutional Union Party, wanted the United States not to divide over any problem, but defend slavery where it existed.
 The Constitutional Union platform simply stated that it resolved .

 The American Presidential Election of 1860 - YouTube